webfashionist/RichText/README.md

 ### Do I need to sanitize the content before saving it?

 Yes, you should always sanitize the content before saving it to your database.
-The editor does not provide any sanitation methods.
 Always be careful about SQL injection and XSS attacks.

 As this is only a frontend solution, you should always validate and sanitize the content on the server side (PHP, Node.js or any other backend language).

-To keep the editor available for multiple use cases and open to also include JavaScript code, the editor does not provide any sanitation methods.
+To keep the editor available for multiple use cases and open to also include JavaScript code, the editor does not provide any sanitation methods by default.

+You do however have two options to sanitize the content within RichText:
+- Use `disableScripts: true` to remove all `<script>` tags and `javascript:` attributes from the HTML content
+- Use `DOMPurify: true` to sanitize the content with [DOMPurify](https://github.com/cure53/DOMPurify).
+Please note that this is not a built-in feature and you need to include the library yourself.

+Please note that the sanitation is only done on the client side and you should always validate and sanitize the content on the server side as well.
+Both options are only a basic sanitation for XSS attacks and not a full sanitation for all possible attacks.
+Also, SQL injections are not addressed by this sanitation.

 More information on security topics:
 - [OWASP: SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection)